Amidst the Antwerp Whirlwind: A Portrait of the Beguinage

 IN THE BUSTLING CITY OF Antwerp, with its avant-garde architecture and modern aspirations, lies a tranquil oasis of bygone times that defies the contemporary world.
 The Beguinage, or Begijnhof in Dutch, is an enclave of Antwerp’s past that has managed to preserve a sense of quietude and reflection in a city that rarely takes a breather.

-The Beguinage of Antwerp is a relic of a time when religious women, known as Beguines (Dutch: Begijnen), formed their own communities within the urban fabric of medieval Europe.
+The Beguinage of Antwerp is a relic of a time when religious women, known as Beguines (Dutch: Begijnen), formed their own communities within the urban fabric of mediaeval Europe.
 These women, who neither joined a convent nor married, lived a life of piety and service.
 They were not bound by traditional monastic rules, but rather adhered to a self-imposed code of conduct.
 The Beguinage offered them a sanctuary where they could dedicate their lives to prayer, charitable work, and contemplation.

 A Nun Holding a Bible